grassrootseconomics/docs.grassecon.org/docs/ops/log_frame.md

    </td>
    <td>
    </td>
-   <td>Support CIC Issuing Group to decide on how much to increase their Voucher supply based on new capacities
+   <td>Support CAV Issuing Group to decide on how much to increase their Voucher supply based on new capacities
    </td>
    <td>New Economic Commons Agreements
    </td>